-Figure 3-9 Quick Setup - Wireless
+Figure 3-11 Quick Setup - Wireless

-- > Wireless Radio Enable or disable the wireless radio choosing from the pull-down list. - SSID Enter a value of up to 32 characters.
-The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
-Considering your wireless network security, the default SSID is set to be Wireless_XXXXXX (XXXXXXX indicates the last unique six numbers of each Router's MAC address).
+- Wireless Radio Enable or disable the wireless radio choosing from the pull-down list.

+indicates the last unique six numbers of each Router's MAC address).
 This value is case-sensitive.
-For example, TEST is NOT the same as test. - Region Select your region from the pull-down list.
+For example, TEST is NOT the same as test.

+- Region Select your region from the pull-down list.
 This field specifies the region where the wireless function of the Router can be used.
 It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance. - Channel This field determines which operating frequency will be used.
-The default channel is set to Auto. so the AP will choose the best channel automatically.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode - This field determines the wireless mode which the Router works on. - > Channel Width - Select any channel width from the pull-down list.
-The default setting is automatic, which can adjust the channel width for your clients automatically. - > Max Tx Rate You can limit the maximum transmission rate of the Router through this field.

-- Disable Security The wireless security function can be enabled or disabled.
+The default channel is set to Auto, so the AP will choose the best channel automatically.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - Mode - This field determines the wireless mode which the Router works on. - Channel Width Select any channel width from the pull-down list.
+The default setting is automatic, which can adjust the channel width for your clients automatically. - Max Tx Rate You can limit the maximum transmission rate of the Router through this field. - Wireless Security You can select one of the following security options. - Disable Security The wireless security function can be enabled or disabled.
 If disabled, the wireless stations will be able to connect the Router without encryption.
-It is recommended strongly that you choose one of following options to enable security. - > WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters.
+It is recommended strongly that you choose one of following options to enable security. - WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase.

+PSK Password - You can enter ASCII or Hexadecimal characters.